dennyzhang/challenges-chef/Scenario-201/README.md

 <a href="https://www.dennyzhang.com"><img align="right" width="200" height="183" src="https://raw.githubusercontent.com/USDevOps/mywechat-slack-group/master/images/dns.png"></a>

 # Requirements
-Run kitchen vagrant in your laptop:
+Run kitchen docker in your laptop.
-1. Use kitchen to test your cookbook: start a VM and test the logic
+1. Use kitchen to test your cookbook: start a container and test the logic
 2. Enforce kitchen verify logic via serverspec

 # Procedure